 1. Opportunities for other jobs

-Barista FIRE gives us the opportunity to leave a job that may cause stress, hatred towards work, and a feeling of being stuck.
+Barista FIRE allows us to leave a job that may cause stress, hatred towards work, and a feeling of being stuck.

-It gives us a way out to find something that is maybe lower paying, but we have the opportunity to continue to work only for part time.
+It gives us a way out to find something that is maybe lower-paying, but we have the opportunity to continue to work only part-time.

 2. Give us Freedom

 It gives us freedom.
 We are finally taking that leap to retirement.
-It is something that so many people dream about, but people may never achieve until later in life.
+So many people dream about it, but people may never achieve it until later in life.

-Health-insurance is another big one.
+Health insurance is another big one.
 In the U.S., healthcare is tied to employment.
-The ACA really does help this out a bit, but it is always better to have some sort of employment that gives healthcare.
+The ACA does help this out a bit, but it is always better to have some employment that gives healthcare.